aregtech/areg-sdk/docs/DEVELOP.md

     </ParamList>
 </Method>
 ```
-In this example, the responses are linked with the requests (see chapter [Requests](#requests)), where the response `SomeResponse1` is connected with one request and the response `SomeResponse` is linked with 2 requests.
-The semantic of the response `SomeResponse1` is `void responseSomeResponse1()` and the semantic of response `SomeResponse` is `void responseSomeResponse(bool succeeded)`.

-> 💡 When request is processing, it is in _busy_ state and it is blocked.
-The call of response automatically unblocks all linked requests.
-It is very important to send the response after processing request(s).
-Otherwise, while the request is _busy_ and any client calls the same request, the system generates a _request busy_ response message and delivers it to the client.
-So that, if the response of a request is not called, the request is processed only once (for first call), where all other calls are rejected by the system.<br>
-> 💡 If a request does not have linked response, it is never blocked and it is never in _busy_ state.<br>
-> 💡 Clients can dynamically subscribe to a certain response without calling linked request.
-In this case, each time the service provider replies with a response message, it is called not only on the request caller side, but also on the subscribed client side.
+The [_Request_](#requests) chapter contains examples of requests linked to responses.
+It's crucial that the server calls the response after executing the request, or else the request will not be released and the system will not trigger the next call of the request.
+It is important to note that a response must not be called within the request method, but it can be called at any time while the request is pending.
+Since the AREG system is asynchronous, the time between when the server request is triggered, processed, and replied to with a response is uncertain.

 #### Broadcasts

-The _Broadcasts_ are special service methods to fire an event and pass several data at the same time.
-Broadcasts have no linked request and act like events fired by service provider, which may deliver multiple data.
-During runtime the clients need manually to subscribe for the broadcast to receive.
+_Broadcasts_ are a type of special service method used to fire an event and pass multiple data simultaneously.
+Broadcasts have no linked methods and act as events fired by the service provider (server).
+The service consumers (clients) need to manually subscribe to the broadcast during runtime to receive the data.

-> 💡 Unlike _Attribute_, the _Broadcast_ data is available only during call.
-It means that if a client subscribes to the broadcast, it receives notification only when the service provider calls broadcast.
-In case of _Attribute_, the client receives first cached data, then the actual data, even if it was not changed.
+Broadcast data is only available during the call and is not stored (cached) beyond that point.
+This means that if a client subscribes to a broadcast, it will only receive a notification when the server calls the broadcast.
+On the other hand, in the case of an attribute, the client receives the cached data initially, followed by the actual data, even if it has not changed.

 *An example to demonstrate declaration of the broadcast with parameters:*
 ```xml